DynamoDS/RevitTestFramework/README.md

 ##Revit Test Framework

-The Revit Test Framework (RTF) allows you to conduct remote unit testing on Revit.
-RTF takes care of creating a journal file for running revit which can specify a model to start Revit, and a specific test or fixture of tests to Run.
-You can even specify a model to open before testing and RTF will do that as well.
+The Revit Test Framework (RTF) allows you to conduct unit testing on Revit.
+RTF allows you to run NUnit tests of your Revit API.
+It does this by generating journal files to create sessions of revit.
+A small Revit addin runs the test specified in the journal and writes the results to a file.
+Additionally, you can attach an attribute to your test which specifies a Revit model to open when Revit starts.

 ##Installation